GetSherlog/Canvas/README.md

 # Sherlog Canvas (Alpha)

-**Note**: Sherlog is still in development and there might be quite a few kinks and issues.
+**Note: Sherlog is still in development and there might be quite a few kinks and issues.
 We are actively working on fixing those.
-Whenever you find an problem, feel free to create an issue and we will try to resolve ASAP
+Whenever you find an problem, feel free to create an issue and we will try to resolve ASAP**

 Sherlog Canvas is a reactive jupyter notebook like interface for software engineering investigation tasks, focused on debugging, log analysis, metric analysis, and database queries.
 It integrates advanced AI capabilities to assist with complex investigations.